yorgopetsas/Python/Flask/Simple Flask Website/README.md

 The idea of this project is to create a website using the Flask Framework as fast as possible.
 The project was started @Jan 16, 8:44 and ended at 11:40

+UPDATE: I spent a few more hours to add navigation and some real personal content

 The result is published as life website on the following URL:

 http://cv.amanitasolutions.com